spiraloid/Spiraloid-Toolkit-for-Blender/README.md

 Addon notes:

 (unless the addon states I wrote it, these are grabbed from elsewhere online and copyrtight, support etc stays with the original author.
 I'm just collecting them in this repo to have them in once place.
-See source code documentation of each addon for more info)
+See source code documentation of each addon for more info.
+DISCLAIMER: my code for all of these was written very messily as I learned each new version of blender, updated dying scripts and hone my instrument)

 ---